South Bend, Indiana: Parks and recreation

+South Bend Parks and Recreation department operates over 50 parks, golf courses, and recreational areas throughout the city.
+Notable parks include Rum Village Park, which has a disc golf course, mountain bike trails, hiking trails, and a nature center, and Potawatomi Park, which has the region's largest Universally Accessible Playground and an outdoors Performance Arts Pavilion and viewing area.

 South Bend's first zoo was located at Leeper Park from 1902 until 1914.
 The present zoo at Potawatomi Park began in 1921 when Albert R. Erskine, the president of the Studebaker Corporation, donated a single deer as the start of the zoo.
 The Potawatomi Zoo is the second oldest zoo in Indiana.
 It features more than 400 animals in its 23 acre.
 The zoo is now operated by the Potawatomi Zoological Society.
-Along with the zoo, the South Bend Parks and Recreation department operates over 50 parks, golf courses, and recreational areas throughout the city.
-Notable parks include Rum Village Park, which has a disc golf course, mountain bike trails, hiking trails, and a nature center, and Potawatomi Park, which has the region's largest Universally Accessible Playground and an outdoors Performance Arts Pavilion and viewing area.

 Near the Potawatomi Zoo are the Potawatomi Greenhouses and the Ella Morris and Muessel-Ellison Botanical Conservatories.
 The greenhouses were originally constructed in the 1920s, with the conservatories added in the 1960s.
 In 2007, the greenhouses and conservatories were in danger of closing due to increased operating costs, but a campaign by the Botanical Society of South Bend was able to raise funds to keep the facilities operating.

 The city is home to the East Race Waterway, which is used for boating and water sports (see above).

 While developing the 2006 City Plan, the city's 20-year comprehensive plan, citizens said the encouragement of bicycling as a form of alternative transportation was a top priority.
 In 2010, South Bend became one of 303 communities in the United States to be recognized as a "Bicycle-Friendly Community" by the League of American Bicyclists due to the city's "remarkable commitments to bicycling.
 The city has developed a long-term plan for building a 116 mi South Bend Bikeway network.
 As of late 2014, 66.8 mi of bicycle routes have been established, including 17.4 mi of multipurpose paths separated from streets, 17.0 mi of striped bike lanes, and 32.4 mi of on-street routes bearing other designations.

 The area is also served by the St. Joseph County Parks Dept, which maintains eight different parks and recreation areas.
 The Parks department serves the metro area and is headed by a permanent staff and an appointed board.